nitaro/placissimo/docs/documentation.md

 	import placissimo, example_01
 	placissimo.serve(funk=example_01.main, filesystem_path=".")

-*Users can pass in a starting path using either relative or absolute path notation.
-But all paths in the response will be shown as relative to the starting path.*
+*Users can pass in a starting path using either relative or absolute path notation.*

 ##### Parameters #####
 This endpoint takes two optional parameters, `path` and `exclude`.